microsoft/IIoT/HOL/IOTHubPiHackathon/StreamAnalytics/README.md

   1. Click "+ Add" in the blade to the right and select "PowerBI"
   1. Fill out the values in the "New Output" blade.
     - Enter in any free form text for the "Output alias". eg. "PowerBI"
     - Click the "Authorize" button to make the connection to your PowerBI account.
 In the pop-up window that appears, enter in your PowerBI username and password.
-Once you enter in the correct credentials, the "Group Workspaces" drop down field should populate.
-    - Choose the workspace that you want the ASA streaming data to be stored. eg. "My workspace"

     <p align="center">
        <img src="/HOL/IOTHubPiHackathon/images/powerBIOutput.jpg" width="30%" height="30%" />